Bruins beat Montreal; Canadiens celebrate late Guy Lafleur

-MONTREAL (AP) — Erik Haula scored twice and the Boston Bruins beat Montreal 5-3 Sunday night as the Canadiens paid tribute to the late Guy Lafleur.
+MONTREAL (AP) — Erik Haula scored twice, including a penalty shot, and the Boston Bruins beat Montreal 5-3 Sunday night as the Canadiens paid tribute to the late Guy Lafleur.

 The Canadiens celebrated the Hall of Famer, who died Friday at age 70, with a ceremony before the game.